marios-code-path/kotlin-spring-reactive-shell/rsocket-security-basic/index.md

 }
 ```

+To do much of the Reactive Security work, Spring Security uses a [ReactiveSecurityContextHolder](https://docs.spring.io/spring-security/site/docs/current/api/org/springframework/security/core/context/ReactiveSecurityContextHolder.html) to place the [SecurityContext](https://docs.spring.io/spring-security/site/docs/current/api/org/springframework/security/core/context/SecurityContext.html) into  [Reactor's Context](https://projectreactor.io/docs/core/release/reference/#context).

+Since reactive operators now have access to this `SecurityContext`, Spring can wrap logic within advices to determine things like the current logged in user and it's privileges.

-1) The first thing to do in securing an RSocket app is to enable security specific to RSocket itself, the [RSocketSecurity]() bean.
-This is enabled by decorating @[EnableRSocketSecurity]() onto the main configuration class.
+1) The [RSocketSecurity](https://github.com/spring-projects/spring-security/blob/main/config/src/main/java/org/springframework/security/config/annotation/rsocket/RSocketSecurity.java) bean is central to security of RSocket endpoints.
+It is enabled by decorating the main configuration class with [@EnableRSocketSecurity](https://github.com/spring-projects/spring-security/blob/main/config/src/main/java/org/springframework/security/config/annotation/rsocket/EnableRSocketSecurity.java).
 What this does is as stated in documentation -  it allows configuring RSocket based security.
-2) To enable the usage of Spring's own method security annotations on Reactive Streams, add the @[EnableReactiveMethodSecurity]() annotation to the main configuraiton class.
-At a deper level, this configures Reactive Publishers Hooks to decorate our streams with pre and post advices that access [SecurityContext]() object.
+2) To enable the usage of Spring's own method security annotations on Reactive Streams, add the @[EnableReactiveMethodSecurity](https://github.com/spring-projects/spring-security/blob/210693eb6bd0cba51874ce150c73090c95d4e08b/docs/modules/ROOT/pages/reactive/authorization/method.adoc) annotation to the main configuraiton class.
+At a deper level, this configures Reactive Publishers Hooks to decorate our streams with pre and post advices.
 3) The controller is fully configured here, along with an added un-secure `status` route.
 The status uses [@AuthenticationPrincipal]() to tell whether we are really logged in by returning boolean.

 ** ReactiveAuthenticationManager paragraph